 - If you have items checked out, you will be able to renew them by pressing the “renew” or “renew all” link.
 You will get another two weeks loan as weekends are not counted.

 - If you want to reserve or place a book on hold, navigate back to your Destiny Quest page.
 To go back to Destiny Quest, click on the Tab “Catalog”.
 On the left side, you will see a “Destiny Quest” tab.
 In the center top box “Find”, type in the name of the item you want to borrow.
 Then press “Go”.
 You may have to look through multiple screens to find the item you want.
 Double click on the item and you will see information about the item that interests you.
 You will also see a box in the right hand corner letting you know if it is available (in) or out and several actions for you - put it on hold, put it on one of your lists, or you can make a recommendation for a friend.

 Public Access Computers: The library has 14 public access computers for patrons to use.
 They are equipped with Microsoft Office Suite and high speed internet service.
 All computers are connected to a printer which can print black & white or color pages.
 There is a charge of 25¢/page for B & W printing and $1.00/page for color printing.
 A daily guest computer pass is available for $1/day for non-patrons.

-The library also has two early literacy stations that provide educational games appropriate for pre-readers and beginning readers.
+The library also has four early literacy stations that provide educational games appropriate for pre-readers and beginning readers.
 One of the stations is bi-lingual (English and Spanish) and both are located in the children’s area.

 Recycle printer cartridges at the library: Bring your used printer cartridges (any brand) to the library for recycling.
 Staples will give the library credit when we turn in the used cartridges.
 That credit can be used to buy copy paper and other office supplies that the library needs.
 We greatly appreciate everyone who continues to bring in their toner and printer cartridges.